8516 Virginia Road

-The purpose of this observing program is to introduce observers to some of the finest globular clusters in the heavens.
-You may use any telescope, although an 8 inch is probably necessary for light polluted skies.
-This program asks you to observe the structural properties of these diverse celestial objects and compare their sizes, shapes, stellar distributions, and luminosities.
+The purpose of this program is to introduce observers to some of the finest globular clusters in the heavens.
+You may use any telescope, although an 8 inch is probably necessary for visual observers under light polluted skies.
+The core purpose of this program is for you to learn how to determine the structural properties of these diverse celestial objects: their sizes, shapes, stellar distributions and luminosities.

-Rules and Regulations:
+Rules and requirements: